kerokero5150/AppleII-VGA-MINI/README.md

 - Uses cheap SMD parts, they are as large as possible, by maximizing the 1.27 pitch ICs, solder defects are less likely to occur at the factory.<BR>
 - Short size db15 connectors can be used.<BR>
 - Used clone Pi Pico boards, black and purple they look good.<BR>
-- Equipped with a 3.3V regulator that generates less heat.
+- Equipped with a 3.3V regulator that generates less heat.<BR>
+- Fun artwork by Drake.

 <img src="Pictures/IMG_8919.jpeg" width="300px"><BR><BR>